-60 For summaries of where the circuits stand on this question, see Elmendorf, Making Sense of Section 2, supra note 6, at 407; Katz et al., supra note 32, at 670-72.
+^{64.} For summaries of where the circuits stand on this question, see Elmendorf, Making Sense of Section 2, supra note 6, at 407; Katz et al., supra note 34, at 670-72.
 We have scoured the cases and found not a single instance in which a lower court judge questioned whether a showing of private discrimination by voters should suffice to establish "causation" in a vote dilution case.

-61 See generally Susannah W. Pollvogt, Unconstitutional Animus, 81 FORDHAM L. REV. 887 (2012); Cary Franklin, The Anti-stereotyping Principle in Constitutional Sex Discrimination Law, 85 N.Y.U.
-L. REV. 1 (2010).
+^{65.} See generally Cary Franklin, The Anti-stereotyping Principle in Constitutional Sex Discrimination Law, 85 N.Y.U.
+L. REV. 1831 (2010); Susannah W. Pollvogt, Unconstitutional Animus, 81 FORDHAM L. REV. 887 (2012).

-62 The last point-lesser sympathy violating equal protection-may seem a stretch.
-But clearly the equal protection clause would be violated if, say, a disability benefits adjudicator, in the exercise of his discretion, were to award lesser benefits to black than to similar white applicants, reflecting his relative lack of care for the well being of African Americans.
-So too, a lawmaker would violate equal protection if she voted to fund road paving in white communities but not in minority communities because she personally cared less about the well being of persons of the minority race.
-These are "biases" within the meaning of equal protection law, and if the biases are held privately (rather than by the lawmaker or adjudicator herself), they may not be catered to and given legal effect by state actors per Palmore v.
+^{66.} The last point-a lesser concern for minority groups as a violation of equal protection-may seem a stretch.
+But clearly the Equal Protection Clause would be violated if, say, a disability benefits adjudicator, in the exercise of his discretion, were to award lesser benefits to black than to similarly situated white applicants, reflecting his relative lack of care for the well-being of African Americans.
+So too, a lawmaker would violate equal protection if she voted to fund road paving in white communities but not in minority communities because she personally cared less about the well-being of persons of the minority race.
+These are biases within the meaning of equal protection law, and if the biases are held privately (rather than by the lawmaker or adjudicator herself), they may not be catered to and given legal effect by state actors per Palmore v.
 Sidoti, 466 U.S. 429 (1984).